Arcodiant/StarDocs/docs/topics/ships/exit-hangar.md

         - Click the Open Channel icon on the right-hand side.

+1. If there is a queue of players waiting to launch/land, you may see a Queueing notification with your position in the queue and a max wait time.
+Note that this is a *Maximum* wait time, and you should reach the front of the queue much quicker than this.

+1. When it is your turn to launch, you will see a notification reading "Gateway Granted" and the hangar doors will begin to open.

-3. Wait for the hangar doors to open and take off.
+1. Wait for the hangar doors to open and take off.